RasaHQ/rasa-x-helm/README.md

   - Authentication parameters were reorganized under the `auth.*` parameter:
     - `rabbitmq.username`, `rabbitmq.password`, and `rabbitmq.erlangCookie` are now `auth.username`, `auth.password`, and `auth.erlangCookie` respectively.

-  A full list of changes between versions for the Bitnami RabbitMQ chart can be found [here](https://artifacthub.io/packages/helm/bitnami/rabbitmq).
+  A full list of changes between 6.19.2 and 8.26.0 versions for the Bitnami RabbitMQ chart can be found in the [changelog](https://artifacthub.io/packages/helm/bitnami/rabbitmq#to-8-21-0).

-* RabbitMQ - the chart for PostgreSQL is updated to version 10.
+* PostgreSQL - the chart for PostgreSQL is updated to version 10.

   - Default PostgresSQL version is updated from `12.8.0` to `12.9.0` (a dump/restore is not required for those running 12.X)
   - The term `master` has been replaced with `primary` and `slave` with `readReplicas` throughout the chart.
 Role names have changed from `master` and `slave` to `primary` and `read`.

-  A full list of changes between versions for the Bitnami RabbitMQ chart can be found [here](https://artifacthub.io/packages/helm/bitnami/postgresql).
+  A full list of changes between 6.19.2 and 8.26.0 versions for the Bitnami RabbitMQ chart can be found in the [changelog](https://artifacthub.io/packages/helm/bitnami/postgresql#to-8-0-0).

 ## To 3.0.0